As you are reading this post, you probably are in need of compelling content.

 The Recommendation

-Ask your friends on Facebook, if they’re writing.
-Maybe they know someone who makes a living from writing?
-You might also post an announcement on LinkedIn or any other social network.
+Ask your friends on Facebook if they’re writing or they know someone who’s writing words for money.
+Post an announcement on LinkedIn or any other social network

 The Destruction of Freelance Market